International health agencies hit back against Trump’s claims about Tylenol and autism

 It comes after Trump announced Monday the US Food and Drug Administration will notify doctors that the use of Tylenol – the brand name for acetaminophen, known in most countries as paracetamol – during pregnancy can be associated with a “very increased risk of autism.”
 Despite decades of evidence that it is safe, Trump suggested that women limit Tylenol use during pregnancy “if you can’t tough it out.”

+British charity the National Childbirth Trust (NCT), which provides antenatal education for parents, said it had seen a “huge increase” in people searching for information about paracetamol and pregnancy since Monday.

-The medicine regulatory agencies of the European Union and the United Kingdom also quickly issued statements Tuesday confirming that taking paracetamol during pregnancy remains safe.
+The medicine regulatory agencies of the European Union and the United Kingdom and Health Canada also quickly issued statements Tuesday confirming that taking paracetamol during pregnancy remains safe.

 “Paracetamol remains an important option to treat pain or fever in pregnant women,” Steffen Thirstrup, chief medical officer of the European Medicines Agency (EMA), said in a statement.
 “Our advice is based on a rigorous assessment of the available scientific data and we have found no evidence that taking paracetamol during pregnancy causes autism in children.”